 Introduction

-Moon in Sagittarius: “I feel safe when I’m expanding, exploring, and chasing the next horizon.”
+Moon in Sagittarius: “I feel safe when life still has room to move.”

 Beyond Sun Signs: Moon in Houses & Aspects